Crghilardi/ForestBiometrics.jl/docs/index.md

 `dataframe` is a DataFrame where the species and diameter for each tree record are stored

-`species` is the name of the column containing the species information in the dataframe expressed as a symbol e.g. `:Species`
+`species` is the name of the column containing the species information in the DataFrame expressed as a symbol e.g. `:Species`

-and `diameter` is the name of the column in the dataframe  containing the tree record diameter expressed as a symbol e.g. `:DBH`
+and `diameter` is the name of the column in the DataFrame  containing the tree record diameter expressed as a symbol e.g. `:DBH`

 ForestBiometrics.jl uses Julia's [metaprogramming abilities](https://docs.julialang.org/en/release-0.6/manual/metaprogramming/) to build the function at runtime allowing a user to change both model form and parameters.